SYNCHRO-SYM

 SYNCHRO-SYM → THE ONLY ELECTRIC MOTOR SYSTEM:

-Only SYNCHRO-SYM reimagined the electric motor system with an “active rotor” assembly that brushlessly, stably, contiguously, and independently contributes additional “working power” to the electromechanical energy conversion process along with the universally essential “active stator” assembly in the same “system” packaging but without permanent magnets and their associated issues!
+Only SYNCHRO-SYM reimagined the electric motor system with an “active rotor” assembly that brushlessly, stably, contiguously, and independently contributes an additional increment of “working power” to the electromechanical energy conversion process along with the universally essential “active stator” assembly within the same “system” packaging but without permanent magnets and their associated issues!

 Only SYNCHRO-SYM reimagined the brushless, multiphase-wound-rotor, doubly-fed, “synchronous” electric motor with the essential brushless real-time emulation control means, which provides twice the constant-torque speed for a given excitation frequency, voltage, and torque for twice the continuous power density and octuple the peak torque density at half the size, half the cost, and half the loss per unit of continuous power rating of any other electric motor system!

-Only SYNCHRO-SYM doubles the expected performance gain and halves the expected cost of applying performance enabling material, winding, electronic component, cooling, and packaging techniques to any other electric motor or generator system, such as emerging wide bandgap power semiconductors (WBG)!
+Only SYNCHRO-SYM doubles the expected performance gain, provides at least octuple the expected peak torque, halves the expected cost, and halves the expected loss per unit of power rating of applying performance enabling material, winding, electronic component, such as emerging wide bandgap power semiconductors (WBG), cooling, and packaging techniques to any other electric motor or generator system!

 Only SYNCHRO-SYM is the viable RE-PM free alternative to the RE-PM electric motor system!